-3.2 Depending on the version of Windows you are using, you might also see a screen similar to this one.
-This DOES NOT mean there is a problem as the drivers have been fully tested and are compatible with this Windows operating system.
-Select "Continue Anyway" and follow the on-screen instructions.
+- 3.2 You might also see a screen similar to this one.
+This DOES NOT mean there is a problem.
+Select "Continue Anyway" and follow the on-screen instructions. - 3.3 If you are using Windows 98SE or Me, you will be asked to restart your computer.
+If you are using Windows 2000 or XP, click "Finish" to finish the installation process.

-3.3 Windows will ask you where the drivers are located.
-Make no changes and click "Next" until you see the screen that asks you to click "Finish" to complete the installation.